-What You Need to Know About Bee and Insect Stings

 Where to Find Care for Insect Bites and Bee Stings

 If you require an insect bite treatment, experience a severe or allergic reaction to a wasp, hornet, or bee sting, or require a prescription for epinephrine, our physician-led medical centers are here to help.
-We’re open 365 days a year throughout Indian River, Palm Beach, Broward, and Miami-Dade counties.
+We’re open convenient hours throughout Indian River, Palm Beach, Broward, and Miami-Dade counties.
 Our state-of-the-art facilities provide a convenient alternative to the typical long wait times at a hospital ER, or for a doctor’s appointment.

 Walk-ins are always welcome, and all major insurance plans are accepted.
 To save time, you can check in online at www.MDNow.com, or call 888-MDNow-911 before you arrive.